Upper School Course of Study

 5 periods

-This course is designed to further develop conversational skills.
-With emphasis on various genres of film, the students will also use newspapers, magazines, the Internet and other "authentic" materials to engage in informed discussion, and produce skits, oral and PowerPoint presentations.
-The study of grammar will focus on particular difficulties, such as the distinction between por and para, ser and estar, and the preterite and imperfect tenses to advance the students' oral and writing proficiency.
+This course helps further develop conversational skills.
+With an emphasis on various genres of film, the students also use newspapers, magazines, the Internet, and other authentic materials to engage in informed discussion and produce skits, as well as oral and digital presentations.
+The study of grammar focuses on particular difficulties, such as the distinction between "por" and "para," "ser" and "estar," and the preterite and imperfect tenses to advance the students’ oral and writing proficiency.

 AP Spanish Language